maxkueng/react-lazyrender-mixin/README.md

    placeholder.
 Can be used if the component's style/class doesn't already have a height.
  - `placeholderClassName` *(string; optional; default: null)*: An additional class name for the placeholder.
+Can be used to set height instead of using `placeholderHeight`.

 ### Example Component